-(a) A filer may request the executive director to waive a late fine by submitting an affidavit to the executive director that states facts that establish that:

-- (1) the report was filed late because of an unforeseen serious medical emergency or condition or a death that involved the filer, a family member or relative of the filer, a member of the filer's household, or a person whose usual job duties include preparation of the report; - (2) the report was filed late as a result of verifiable severe weather at the filer's location that prevented the filer from filing the report by the applicable deadline and the report was filed within a reasonable time after the deadline; - (3) the report was filed late because the filer was a first responder, as defined in §6.1 of this title (relating to Definitions), deployed to an emergency situation at the time of the filing deadline or a member of the military deployed on active duty at the time of the filing deadline and the report was filed within a reasonable time after the deadline; - (4) the filer of the personal financial disclosure report is not an elected official, a candidate for election, or a salaried public servant, and the late report: - (A) was the first personal financial disclosure report filed late by the filer under Government Code chapter 572; and - (B) was filed no later than 30 days after the individual was notified that the report appeared to be late; - (5) the filer of the personal financial disclosure report was an unopposed candidate in a primary election, and the late report: - (A) was the first personal financial disclosure report filed late by the filer under Government Code chapter 572; and - (B) was filed before the primary election. - (6) the filer of the campaign finance report: - (A) had filed all previous reports by the applicable deadline; - (B) had no contributions, expenditures, or loans to report; and - (C) filed the report no later than 30 days after the filer was notified that the report appeared to be late; - (7) the filer reasonably relied on incorrect information given to the filer by the agency; or - (8) other administrative error by the agency. - (b) If, in the executive director's discretion, the affidavit establishes grounds for a waiver under this section, the executive director shall waive the fine.
+(a) A filer may request the executive director to waive a civil penalty determined by \$\$305.033(b) or 572.033(b) of the Government Code or \$254.042(b) of the Election Code by submitting an affidavit to the executive director (b) If, in the executive director's discretion, the affidavit establishes any of the following grounds for a waiver, the executive director shall waive the civil penalty, and the penalty waived is not a prior offense for purposes of §18.25 of this title (relating to Administrative Waiver or Reduction of Certain Statutory Civil Penalties) or §18.26 of this title (relating to Administrative Waiver or Reduction of Other Statutory Civil Penalties in Excess of \$500):

+(1) the report was filed late because of an unforeseen serious medical emergency or condition or a death that involved the filer, a family member or relative of the filer, a member of the filer's household, or a person whose usual job duties include preparation of the report;

+(2) the report was filed late as a result of verifiable severe weather at the filer's location that prevented the filer from filing the report by the applicable deadline and the report was filed within a reasonable time after the deadline;

+(3) the report was filed late because the filer was a first responder, as defined in §6.1 of this title (relating to Definitions), deployed to an emergency situation at the time of the filing deadline or a member of the military deployed on active duty at the time of the filing deadline and the report was filed within a reasonable time after the deadline;

+(4) the filer filed a timely report but accidentally selected the incorrect filing year or filing period in the agency's electronic filing system, and:

+(A) the filer filed a corrected report amending the filing year or filing period no later than 30 days after the individual was notified that the report appeared to be late; and

+(B) the corrected report is substantively identical to the originally-filed report;

+(5) the filer reasonably relied on incorrect information given to the filer by the agency; or

+(6) the report was filed late because of other administrative error by the agency.

+(c) If, in the executive director's discretion, the affidavit establishes any of the following grounds for a waiver, the executive director shall waive the civil penalty, but the penalty waived is a prior offense for purposes of §18.25 or §18.26:

+(1) the filer of the personal financial disclosure report is not an elected official, a candidate for election, or a salaried public servant, and the late report:

+(A) was the first personal financial disclosure report filed late by the filer under Government Code chapter 572; and

+(B) was filed no later than 30 days after the individual was notified that the report appeared to be late;

+(2) the filer of the personal financial disclosure report was an unopposed candidate in a primary election, and the late report:

+(A) was the first personal financial disclosure report filed late by the filer under Government Code chapter 572; and

+(B) was filed before the primary election.

+(3) the filer of the campaign finance report:

+(A) had filed all previous reports by the applicable deadline;

+(B) had no new contributions, expenditures, or loans to report during the filing period; and

+(C) filed the report no later than 30 days after the filer first learned that the report was late;

 §18.24.
-General Guidelines for Other Administrative Waiver or Reduction of Fine
+General Guidelines for Other Administrative Waiver or Reduction of Statutory Civil Penalties.